scipy/scipy/doc/source/tutorial/stats/sampling_dau.rst

    >>> rng.rvs()
    12

 The method also works when no probability vector but a PMF is given.
-However then additionally a bounded (finite) domain must also be given.
+In that case, a bounded (finite) domain must also be given.

     >>> class Distribution:
     ...     def pmf(self, x, c):